pr4deepr/human-eval-bia/test_cases/readme.md

     measures area, perimeter, mean_intensity, minor and major axis of the labeled objects, and produces a UMAP from the given measurements.
     The two UMAP vectors are saved as `umap0` and `umap1` togther with the measurements in a dataframe.
-    The function returns this dataframe.
+    The function returns this dataframe.Use scikit image library.

 * [workflow_watershed_segmentation_correction_measurement](workflow_watershed_segmentation_correction_measurement.ipynb):